 Representing our own versions of the truth:

-Every writer/ artist uses his/her conscious or part of it to represent ideas that they believe are pillars of their morals and principles.
+Every writer/ artist uses his/her conscience and other world elements to represent ideas that they believe are pillars for their morals and principles.
 After reading about different writers and artists for a long period of time, I can conclude that truth in comics can be represented in three different types:

 - Personal: based on the artist’s personal experience and events.
 They share the conclusions and the learnings that they have gained through the different events of their lives.